barktler/Barktler/documents/cancel-request.md

 }
 ```

-You can implement some complex object structure to support data canceling.
+You can implement some complex object structures to support data canceling.

-Note that, when using `super._requestForPendingRequest` requesting method, data validation, processing and post hook side effect will not execute.
+Using the `super._requestForPendingRequest` requesting method, data validation, processing, and post-hook side effect will not execute.